Fluctuating Diffusivity Emerges even in Binary Gas Mixtures: Relation to other systems

-One may consider that the motion of the molecule $A$ with $\mu\ll 1$ is similar to that in the Lorenz gas model\cite{andersen1964relaxation}, which is widely investigated as the dynamics model for a light gas molecule in spatially fixed obstacles \cite{boldrighini1983boltzmann, dorfman2021,moran1987diffusion, machta1983diffusion}.
-In the Lorentz gas model, the velocity direction changes while the speed remains unchanged at any timescale.
-Thus, the mechanism causing fluctuating diffusivity observed in our system is not realized in Lorentz gas systems.
+The motion of molecule $A$ with $\mu\ll 1$ can be considered to be similar to that in the Lorenz gas model\cite{andersen1964relaxation}, which has been widely investigated as a dynamic model for light gas molecules in spatially fixed obstacles \cite{boldrighini1983boltzmann, dorfman2021,moran1987diffusion, machta1983diffusion}.
+In the Lorentz gas model, only the velocity direction changes and the speed remains unchanged at any timescale.
+Thus, the mechanism that causes the fluctuating diffusivity observed in our system cannot be realized in Lorentz gas systems.

+Our results suggest that fluctuating diffusivity emerges if the mass contrast is large: $\mu\ll 1$.
+To the best of our knowledge, there is no experimental report on the non-Gaussian behavior and fluctuating diffusivity in gas systems.
+However, we speculate that fluctuating diffusivity can be realized in experiments for binary gas mixtures.
+For instance, in the binary gas mixture of helium and radon\cite{hirst1939diffusion}, the mass ratio is $\mu \approx 0.018$.
+For such a mass ratio, the non-Gaussian behavior originating from fluctuating diffusivity can emerge as shown in Fig.~\ref{fig_appendix_ngp} in Appendix.
+We expect that the non-Gaussian behavior will be observed if elaborated and precise measurements are performed.
+Although the kinetics of gases\cite{chapman1990} may be considered as almost fully understood, our results imply that they are not yet understood.